brianwalczak/echoMail/README.md

 <p align="center">A secure, private email service for creating free temporary and disposable addresses - no signup required!</p>

 > [!WARNING]
 > **This project is currently in its beta state as I gather user feedback.
-The backend is still under construction!
 If you encounter any issues, please report them <a href='https://github.com/BrianWalczak/echoMail/issues'>here</a> :)**

 ## Features
 - (📧) Create disposable, secure emails instantly - no signup required.